 This tongue action can move down to the torso to the genital area.
 Because of the nerve endings around the genitalia and the anus, those areas are especially aroused when kissed or tongued.
 When men (and Lesbian women) lick the woman’s genital area (called cunnilingus) and women (and gay men) lick the anal area (called rimming), it is very erotic.
 Of course, not everyone is turned on by this because of the “ick” factor.
 These are the areas of urination and defecation.
 [Full disclosure: this doesn’t appeal to me.]

 This leads me to advocate giving attention to bodily cleanliness, especially in those areas.
-When properly washed and evacuated, these areas are no more “dirty” than other parts of the body.
+When properly washed and evacuated, those who practice these forms of oral sex claim that these areas are no more “dirty” than other parts of the body.
 But there’s always the risk of exposure to fecal pathogens, hepatitis, dysentery, and amoebic diseases, as well as the ever-present threat of AIDS and the development of mouth cancer.
-The failure of the counterculture of the 1960s to observe basic biological hygiene contributed to the spread of these horrible diseases — and to a renewed appreciation for monogamy in sexual relations.
+The failure of the counterculture of the 1960s to observe basic bodily hygiene contributed to the spread of these horrible diseases — and to a renewed appreciation for monogamy in sexual relations.

 So is there any benefit to oral sex?
 Well, the girl or woman won’t get pregnant from engaging in it.
-Many teenager couple apparently engage in oral sex not only for that reason but also because they can claim that they are still “technically virgins.”
+Many teenage couples engage in oral sex not only for that reason but also because they can claim that they are still “technically virgins.”
 Yes, they haven’t engaged in sexual penetration.
 But they are still engaged in sexual activities.
 Oral sex is real sex.